Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 The benefits are spectacular for the last mile:

-• Ultra-fast delivery: Turnaround times of 1 to 2 hours become an operational reality.
+- Ultra-fast delivery: Delivery times of 1 to 2 hours become an operational reality.

-• Reduced transportation costs: Less fuel, less travel time, and the ability to use smaller, more environmentally friendly vehicles (cargo bikes, electric scooters).
+- Reduced transport costs: Less fuel, less travel time, and the possibility of using smaller and more environmentally friendly vehicles (cargo bikes, electric scooters).

 Warehouse automation: the driving force behind MFCs

-How can such efficiency be achieved in such a small space?
-Through warehouse automation .
+How can such efficiency be achieved in such a confined space?
+Through warehouse automation.

-MFCs rely heavily on automated storage and retrieval systems (AS/RS), autonomous shuttles, and AMR/AGV robots .
-Warehouse automation makes it possible to process a high volume of orders quickly and with near-perfect accuracy, all on minimal floor space.
+MFCs rely heavily on automated storage and retrieval systems (AS/RS), autonomous shuttles, and AMR/AGV robots.
+Warehouse automation enables the processing of high volumes of orders quickly and with near-perfect accuracy, all within a minimal floor space.

 A Warehouse Management System is, once again, the brain that drives all this machinery, orchestrating the movements of the robots and the management of inventory.